cake404/PiSpeechRecognition/README.md

 -------------
 ```
 Step 1: Press Button to start recording voice
-Step 2: Speak into microphe
+Step 2: Speak into microphone
 Step 3: Press button to stop recording
 Step 4: Look at LCD screen to see the text that the program heard
 Step 5: Repeat steps